Universal quantum computing with twist-free and temporally encoded lattice surgery: Decoding timelike errors during lattice surgery

 \section{Decoding timelike errors during lattice surgery}

-In this section, we explicitly provide a decoding protocol for correcting both spacelike and timelike errors during lattice surgery.
-In particular, our protocol protects data qubits (the logical qubits of an algorithm) encoded in surface code patches while at the same time corrects logical multi-qubit Pauli measurement failures which can occur during lattice surgery.
-We then provide numerical results for performing $X \otimes X$ measurements showing both the logical parity failure rate as a function of the number of syndrome measurement rounds and the data qubit failure rates.
-No previous work has performed such realistic, circuit-level simulations of lattice surgery.
-For comparison, in Ref.~\cite{chamberland2020building} timelike errors were simulated, but Ref.~\cite{chamberland2020building} used a toy model with idealized boundaries to exclude logical spacelike errors and thereby simplifying both the simulations and required decoding algorithm.
+In this section, we provide an explicit decoding protocol for correcting both spacelike and timelike errors which can occur during lattice surgery protocols.
+In particular, our protocol protects logical qubits encoded in surface code patches while at the same time correcting logical multi-qubit Pauli measurement failures that can occur during lattice surgery.
+We then provide numerical results for performing $X \otimes X$ measurements showing both the logical multi-qubit Pauli measurement failure rate as a function of the number of syndrome measurement rounds and the logical qubit failure rates.